Catalog-Level Configuration

 - Click the Maintenance tab.

-Maintenance controls are disabled until an owner domain is assigned.
 See Catalog Owner Domain to assign one.

-Step 2: Configuring Resources
+Step 2: Enabling Maintenance and Selecting Resources

 - Select a Service Account from the dropdown.
 The list shows all service accounts in the domain.